-Field of Practice - Family and Juvenile Law
+Field of Practice: Family Law

 - A custody case involving a parent with Munchausen by proxy syndrome and an international kidnapping.

-- A Post-Katrina custody case where a 911 dispatcher regained custody of her baby who she did not see for over six months.
+- A Post-Katrina custody case where a 911 dispatcher regained custody of her baby whom she did not see for over six months.
 Loyola Law Clinic students first interviewed the mother at the Greater Houston Disaster Relief Center while the Law School was exiled in Houston after Hurricane Katrina.

 - A child custody case with allegations of sexual abuse.
 Loyola Law Clinic students conducted interviews and home studies with the child, parents and other relatives, reviewed records, wrote legal memoranda, and represented the minor child at trial.